wix-incubator/nutri-matic/README.md

 nutriMatic.makeA[Option[Int]] must beSome(42)
 ```

-Finally, you provide your own custom generators.
+Finally, you can provide your own custom generators.
 They are fired before any other generators:
 ```scala
 import com.wix.nutrimatic.{Generator, NutriMatic}